-FY22 Project Description CITY COUNCIL GOALS An FY22 appropriation and bond authorization of \$6 million to the Capital Repairs Program will maintain the quality of the existing sewer and drain infrastructure throughout the city by completing repairs of older pines.
-Typical methods include throughout the city by completing repairs of older pipes.
+FY22 Project Description CITY COUNCIL GOALS An FY22 appropriation and bond authorization of \$6 million to the Capital Repairs Program will maintain the quality of the existing sewer and drain infrastructure throughout the city by completing repairs of older pipes.
 Typical methods include cured-in-place pipe (CIPP) lining and slip-lining.
 The goal is to structurally rehabilitate older pipe systems that are showing signs of age in areas where more significant sewer separation and stormwater management projects are not scheduled. \$